kgdunn/pid-book/univariate-review/univariate-review.rst

 	b)	We are testing an alternative, cheaper raw material in our process, but want to be sure our product's final properties are unaffected.
 Our raw material dispensing system will need to be modified to dispense material B.  This requires the production line to be shut down for 15 hours while the new dispenser, lent from the supplier, is installed.
 The new supplier has given us 8 representative batches of their new material to test, and each test will take 3 hours.
 We are inclined to run these 8 batches over the weekend: set up the dispenser on Friday night (15 hours), run the tests from Saturday noon to Sunday noon, then return the line back to normal for Monday's shift.
 How might we violate the assumptions required by the data analysis steps above when we compare 8 batches of material A (collected on Thursday and Friday) to the 8 batches from material B?
 What might we do to avoid these problems?

 		- The 8 tests are run sequentially, so **any changes** in conditions between these 8 runs and the 8 runs from material A will be confounded (confused) in the results.
+List some actual scenarios how confounding between the weekday and weekend experiments occur:

 			.. only:: studentlatex